Single Point Optimization

 If you want to view the surface or volume solutions at the end of each analysis, these parameters can be set to True.

+We then create the ADflow solver object while passing in the options dictionary and communicator object.
 We also use addSlices to write the airfoil coordinates and \(c_p\) distribution to a text file.

 Set the AeroProblem